grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 ### SI-4 (20): Privileged Users

-Implement the following additional monitoring of privileged users: {{ insert: param, si-04.20_odp }}.
+Implement the following additional monitoring of privileged users: additional monitoring of privileged users is defined;.

 Privileged users have access to more sensitive information, including security-related information, than the general user population.
 Access to such information means that privileged users can potentially do greater damage to systems and organizations than non-privileged users.
 Therefore, implementing additional monitoring on privileged users helps to ensure that organizations can identify malicious activity at the earliest possible time and take appropriate actions.

- {{ insert: param, si-04.20_odp }} of privileged users is implemented.
+ additional monitoring of privileged users is defined; of privileged users is implemented.

 System and information integrity policy